PayU-EMEA/woo-payu-payment-gateway/README.md

 **Important:** This plugin works only with **checkout points of sales (POS)**.

 ## Features
-The PayU Payment Gateway for WooCommerce plugin adds the PayU payment option and enables you to process the following operations in your e-shop:
+The PayU Payment Gateway for WooCommerce adds the PayU payment option and enables you to process the following operations in your shop:

 * Creating a payment order
-* Updating order status (cancell/ complete order in case of autoreceive off option enabled)
+* Updating order status (canceling/completing an order will simultaneously update payment's status)
 * Conducting a refund operation (for a whole or partial order)

 ## Prerequisites